macbury/macbury/README.md

 ## Hi there <img src="assets/Hi.gif" width="29px">

-I'm Arek, an Software Developer from Poland who is passionate about technologies and innovation
+I'm Arek, an Software Developer from Poland who is passionate about software development and hacking space.

 ### 📫 How to reach me: